Bojan Dimoski

-Bojan Dimoski (Бојан Димоски; born 23 November 2001) is a Macedonian professional footballer who plays as a left back as well as a defensive midfielder for Serbian club TSC.
+Bojan Dimoski (Бојан Димоски; born 23 November 2001) is a Macedonian professional footballer who plays as a left back as well as a defensive midfielder for Shkëndija.

 Career

 Club career

 Dimoski made his senior football debut on 24 February 2019, at the age of 17, when he entered the game for Vardar at the start of the second half in a First Macedonian Football League match against Renova.
 That season, he went on to play four more games, earning him a permanent promotion from the youth to the senior team.
 Bojan became a regular player in the 2019–20 season, which led to his transfer to Akademija Pandev.

 On 14 June 2023, Dimoski signed a long-term contract with Russian First League club Akron Tolyatti.
 On 8 February 2025, Dimoski was loaned to Serbian club Partizan.

-On 3 September 2025, Dimoski returned to Serbia and signed with TSC.
+On 3 September 2025, Dimoski returned to Serbia and signed with TSC on loan.

+On 19 June 2026, Dimoski transferred to Shkëndija.